zzzprojects/Eval-Expression.NET/docs2/pages/documentations/options.md

 ```

 ## CacheKeyPrefix
-Gets or sets the can key prefix to use to cache compiled delegate in the memory.
+Gets or sets the cache key prefix to use to cache compiled delegate in the memory.

 > We recommend always to use a different cache key prefix if you modify the options.